lsst-ts/observatory-ops-docs/Observing-Constraints/AuxTel-Observing-Constraints/AuxTel-Weather-Constraints-index.rst

     **Dew point difference = 4 degrees C.**

 In the example, the dew point difference is 4 degrees C, which is in safe operational range.
-For any object or strucutre that is above the dew point temperature, there is less condensation risk.
+For any object or structure that is above the dew point temperature, there is less condensation risk.
 Water condenses on the coldest surface.

 Dew point difference is > 2.5 degrees C: